Translate

 • When the market is down and my portfolio shrinks sharply, the SSB+Cash weighting automatically adjusts to close to 20%.
 When my portfolio expands rapidly, the SSB+Cash weighting automatically adjusts to close to 10%.

 • In other words, when the portfolio size is shrinking, SSB or Cash can be injected into the shrinking assets.
-When the portfolio size expanding, assets can be sold off to maintain minimum 10% (Cash + SSB).
+When the portfolio size expands, assets can be sold off to maintain a minimum 10% (Cash + SSB).

 • You will find that once the passive income engine is built, you can feel it breathing at all times, it will expand, and it will also contract.
 It frees me from predicting the market, I can simply stay on the track set by the system.